Rules Common for all NJFCC Competitions

 - Images must be sized for 1050 pixels along the longest edge.

 - The photographer’s name, trademarks and/or copyright notices may not appear in an image.

 - Submission of virtually the same image in more than one division or category is not permitted. *An example*: an image is submitted in a nature projection competition.
 It may not also be submitted in a pictorial competition or a other competition of any kind.

-- Entries that did not receive an award in any competition are permitted to be re-submitted in a subsequent competition only one time, except as provided in the following rule.
+- Entries that did not receive an award in any competition are permitted to be re-submitted in a subsequent competition only one time.

 - There is no maximum number of entries per club.
-The only limit is three images per member.
+The only limit is two images per member.

 - Images may not be created from scratch by drawing or any other non-photographic means.